 Such an open, competitive, interconnected and integrated energy market is essential to achieve decarbonisation and security of energy supply at the lowest possible costs and to ensure that the clean energy transition benefits consumers.
-The effective implementation of REMIT is therefore underpinning the European Green Deal which aims to transform the EU into a fair and prosperous society with a modern, resource-efficient and competitive economy which has successfully tackled climate and environment-related challenges.
+The effective implementation of ii) Market Information and Transparency

+REMIT is therefore underpinning the European Green Deal which aims to transform the EU into a fair and prosperous society with a modern, resource-efficient and competitive economy which has successfully tackled climate and environment-related challenges.